Invariant differential operators on a class of multiplicity free spaces: Introduction

-In section 2 we first give the basic definitions, notations and properties of multiplicity free spaces, and more specifically of the multiplicity free spaces with one dimensional quotient.
-It is worthwile noticing that a multiplicity free space is always a prehomogeneous space.
-We prove that the invariant differential operators on the open orbit have always polynomial coefficients (see Theorem \ref{th-op-diff-poly}).
-We give the classification (without proof) of the multiplicity free spaces with a one dimensional quotient (Theorem \ref{th-classification-MFQD1} and Tables 2 and 3 at the end of the paper).We also point out an important subclass of the class of multiplicity free spaces with one dimensional quotient, namely the set of parabolic prehomogeneous spaces of commutative type.
-5pt In section 3 we introduce the various algebras of differential operators we are interested in.
+In section 2 we first give the basic definitions, notations and properties of multiplicity free spaces, including multiplicity free spaces with one dimensional quotient.
+If $(G,V)$ is a multiplicity free space then $G$ has an open orbit on $V$ (i.e. $(G,V)$ is a prehomogeneous vector space).
+We also prove that in the so-called regular case the $G$-invariant differential operators on the open orbit of a multiplicity free space have always polynomial coefficients (in fact a slightly more general result is proved, see Theorem \ref{th-op-diff-poly}).
+3pt In section 3 we introduce the various algebras of differential operators we are interested in.
 We define their natural gradings and we define the so-called Bernstein-Sato polynomial of an homogeneous operator of any degree, not only for degree zero operators as usual.
 We obtain there the first results concerning these algebras.
-We also prove that these algebras are Noetherian and we compute their Gelfand-Kirillov dimension.
-Then, using the Harish-Chandra isomorphism for multiplicity free spaces which is due to F. Knop, we prove a key lemma on invariant polynomials under the so-called little Weyl group which enables us to prove that $D(V)^{G}$ is a polynomial algebra over the center ${\cal Z}({\cal T})$ of $D(V)^{G'}$, with the Euler operator as generator (Theorem \ref{th-key-structure-T0}).
-We also give generators of the center ${\cal Z}({\cal T})$ (Theorem \ref{th-Z(T)}) and obtain some specific results in the case of $PV$'s of commutative parabolic type.
-Finally we study the ideals of the algebras $D(V)^{G'}$ and $D(\Omega)^{G'}$, where $\Omega$ is the open $G$-orbit in $V$.
+Using the Harish-Chandra isomorphism for multiplicity free spaces (\cite{Knop-2}), we prove a key lemma on invariant polynomials under the so-called little Weyl group which enables us to prove that $D(V)^{G}$ is a polynomial algebra over the center ${\cal Z}({\cal T})$ of $D(V)^{G'}$, with the Euler operator as generator (Theorem \ref{th-key-structure-T0}).
+We also give generators of the center ${\cal Z}({\cal T})$ (Theorem \ref{th-Z(T)}) and obtain some specific results in the case of prehomogeneous vector spaces of commutative parabolic type (Theorem \ref{th-special-commutatif}).
+3pt

+Section 4, which is the main section, is devoted to the structure of $D(V)^{G'}$.
+We first briefly define and study the Smith algebras over a commutive ring ${\bf A}$ with unit and no zero divisors (the original definition by Smith was over $\C$).
+These algebras are defined by generators and relations (involving a polynomial in ${\bf A}[t]$), and their center is a polynomial algebra ${\bf A}[\Omega_{1}]$, where $\Omega_{1}$ is a generalized Casimir element.
+Our main result asserts that $D(V)^{G'}$ is isomorphic to the quotient of a Smith algebra over its center ${\cal Z}({\cal T})$ by the two-sided ideal generated by the element Ê$\Omega_{1}$.
+Concretely, we give generators and relations for $D(V)^{G'}$ (see Theorem \ref{th-generateurs-relations}).